kriber82/AdventOfCraft2024/exercise/kotlin/day01/thoughts.md

   - would need some kind of test stub to inject value for numberOfDaysForComingBack
   - would feel wrong to pass in strings as locations
     - refactoring: Introduce Location wrapper around string to better represent intention of those strings
+- understood from composed message content: resting time is the time reindeers need to rest at base before christmas